-In this panel discussion, we’ll look at new and emerging aesthetics in audiovisual practice that defy existing genre categorisation, new ways of working and new audiences.
+In this panel discussion, we looked at new and emerging aesthetics in audiovisual practice that defy existing genre categorisation, new ways of working and new audiences.
 Chair – Joseph Hyde

 Sophia is a composer, author and multidisciplinary artist who operates at the intersection of contemporary electronic music, speculative fiction and the ecological.
 She is currently the course leader for BA (Hons) Electronic Music Production at the British & Irish Institute of Modern Music in Bristol, and is undertaking an AHRC funded PhD at Goldsmiths, University of London.

 The first output of her doctoral research Untold has recently been released and published by the widely celebrated independent label Houndstooth Records.
 Untold is a multidisciplinary work of sonic fiction that includes a collection of poetry with accompanying sonic landscape, an LP of contemporary electronic music, an audio-visual and a media work.
 These forms combine to imagine a series of speculative sentient landscapes that re-interpret complex geological formations and their entangled states of existence, highlighting the deep connections between living systems, technological developments and earthly flows.

 Sophia has previously released three contemporary electronic LP’s Irregular Territories (2018) on Berlin-based label Cosmo Rhythmatic, Singulacra (2016) on US label Kathexis and Chrysalis (2014) on London-based label Astro:Dynamics.
 Her club and audio-visual performances have been presented across the UK and Europe and her work has been broadcast internationally.
 She also hosts a monthly radio show on Bristols swu.fm, which she uses as a platform for emerging sonic practices connected to her doctoral research.